goirijo/multishifter/docs/tutorials/ix/index.md

 ### "shift_units"
 When shifting structures, the $$ab$$ glide plane is divided into a regular grid.
-The two vectors in this entry are integer divisions of the $$a$$ and $$b$$ vectors, determined by the grid values.
+The two vectors in this entry are integer divisions of the slab $$a$$ and $$b$$ vectors, determined by the grid values.
 These vectors are 2-dimensional, and can be used to get the Cartesian representation of each grid point.

 ### "ids"
 Each generated slab is assigned a unique ID in the form of "a:b:cleave".
 "a" and "b" are always integers, and describe the position of the structure in the grid.
 You can get the Cartesian position on the grid by multiplying "a" and "b" with the shift units.
-The "cleave" values is the spacing added (or removed, if negative) between the slab images.
+The "cleave" value is the spacing added (or removed, if negative) between the slab images.
 For example, the ID "0:4:5.000000" indicates that the slab has been shifted purely along the $$b$$ vector by 4 grid points, and has had $$5\\A$$ of vacuum inserted between the periodic images.

 Eeach entry in the "ids" section uses one of these IDs as a key, and provides information about the slab structure: